 Find a pumpout station.
 It takes less than 2 minutes to pump the waste out of a 15 gallon holding tank.

 If instructions aren't posted or aren't clear, ask the marina operator.
 Encourage the marina operator to post easy-to-understand instructions.
 The cost of informational signs can come from program funds.

 Keep your marine sanitation device in good operating condition.

-Pumpout only your holding tank.
+Pump sewage holding tanks only.
 Pumpouts and waste treatment systems are not designed to handle oily bilge water or solid objects.

 Turn pump off when finished pumping.
 This simple action will prolong the life of the pump and conserve electricity.

-To help prevent clogs, look for rapid dissolving marine toilet tissue specifically designed for the purpose.
+To help prevent clogs, use rapid dissolving marine toilet tissue specifically designed for the purpose.

 Use environmentally compatible holding tank deodorants.